jckubik/blogposts/Harvard's CS50 - Week 1.md

 We had to make a project using Scratch that met specific requirements, and I decided to make a game.

-My game, Don't Break My Hearts (https://scratch.mit.edu/projects/454232525), is a paddle-based defender game.
+My game, [Don't Break My Hearts](https://scratch.mit.edu/projects/454232525), is a paddle-based defender game.
 The goal is to move the paddle using the left and right arrow keys to defend the hearts at the bottom of the screen from the other suits' cards as they fly around everywhere.

 I created 4 different types of card projectiles to defend against with unique properties: